-Pension deficits, net of tax

-Deferred tax assets
+Pension deficits, net of tax Deferred tax assets

 A formal actuarial valuation of the Balfour Beatty Pension Fund (BBPF) was carried out at 31 March 2010 and showed a funding position of 85%.

-Following discussions with the Trustees, the Company agreed a funding plan to eliminate that deficit over eight agreed a funding plan to eliminate that deficit over eight years.
+Following discussions with the Trustees, the Company agreed a funding plan to eliminate that deficit over eight vears.
 The plan comprised an initial one-off payment of £40m, which was paid in December 2010, and regular monthly payments of £4m starting from April 2010.
 The monthly payments will be increased each April by the increase in CPI up to a cap of 5%, plus 50% of any increase in the Company's dividend in excess of CPI.